scorelab/Codelabz/README.md

 # CodeLabz

 CodeLabz is a platform where the users can engage with online tutorials and the organizations can create tutorials for the users.
-The platform will be developed using ReactJS front end library and the back end will be developed using the Google Cloud Firestore and Google Firebase Real-Time database.
+The platform will be developed using ReactJS front-end library and the back-end will be developed using the Google Cloud Firestore and Google Firebase Real-Time database.

 # Deployed on